-"But we digress," The vampire stood.
+"But we digress," Barnabas announced.
 "Come along."
-He lifted one end of the casket and indicated that Willie should pick up the other.
+He lifted one end of the casket and indicated that the boy should pick up the other.
 "We are relocating to more spacious accommodations."

 "Freeze!
 Police!"
-Willie dropped the coffin the thrust his hands in the air.
-Barnabas shot his accomplice a disdainful glance at the thought of his sanctuary being damaged.
+Willie dropped the coffin and thrust his hands in the air.
+Barnabas shot his accomplice a disdainful glare at the thought of his sanctuary being damaged.
 He turned to see, not a law officer but the cemetery's ancient caretaker, standing among the tombstones, aiming a shotgun in their direction.

 "Hold it right there.
-Don't know what you fellas think you're doing, but my tenants are here on a one-way ticket."
+Don't know what you fellas think you're doing, but my tenants come here on a one-way ticket."
 Willie turned at the sound of his voice.
 "Oh, it's the cow-boy.
-Can't wait to hear your story.
-I bet it's a doozey."
+Can't wait to hear your story; I bet it's a doozey."

-Barnabas smiled at the old man.
+Barnabas smiled graciously at the old timer.
 "My good man, your enthusiasm, though certainly commendable, is misplaced."

-The caretaker lowered the gun, appraising the distinguished looking gentleman before him.
-Willie couldn't help but think his boss would have made a great con man.
-He was smooth.
+The caretaker lowered his firearm, appraising the distinguished looking gentleman before him.
+Willie couldn't help but think his boss would have made a great con man; he was smooth as glass.

 The vampire continued with the apologetic voice of reason as he approached the man.
-"This is not what it seems, there is a perfectly…" Barnabas flung the rifle from the old geezer's hands and proceeded to strangle him to the point of death.
-At which point, he opened a vein and finished the job.
+"This is not what it seems, there is a perfectly—" Barnabas flung the rifle from the geezer's hands and proceeded to strangle him to the point of death, at which point, he opened a vein and finished the job.

 "No problem.
 Take your time."
 As if he had a choice in the matter.
-Willie sat on a tombstone and waited.
+His assistant parked himself on a tombstone and waited.
 The upside of this turn of events was that the rest of the evening would be a reprieve for Willie, cows and coeds everywhere.
 Sorry, old man.

-When he felt sated, the vampire rose and indicated to Willie they should resume their task.
+When he felt sated, the vampire rose and indicated they should resume their task.